Oil paint

 This does occur and is called 'binder separation'.
 This happens particularly if there is air in the tube.
 If desired, the oil can be mixed back into the paint, or sucked away with a tissue, for example.

-How long does a coat of paint have to dry before the next coat can be applied?
+How long does a coat of oil paint have to dry before the next coat can be applied?

 Depending on the layer thickness and type of pigment, the paint film is hand-dry in about one to six weeks.
 Fully drying the film takes about six months to one year, and even several years for very thick layers.